Welcome to the Brownsville Police Department Citizens' Online Police Reporting System

 Examples of Misdemeanor cases are simple assault, theft of property under $1500, harassment, criminal trespass, and most property damage under $1,500

-These are the Incident types that can be reported using the Citizens' Online Reporting System:
+These are the Incident types (with their definition and example) that can be reported using the Citizens' Online Reporting System:

 Credit Card Abuse